-I’ve added to the gallery pics of Kirsten leaving the Tracy Anderson Studio in Los Angeles yesterday.
+I’ve added to the gallery pics of Kirsten at the “Unbroken” Los Angeles Premiere After Party.

 After nabbing three Emmys, including one for best miniseries, back in August, Fargo showrunner Noah Hawley put awards season behind him and started working on the second season of his FX anthology — one that will revisit at least one character from the first season, albeit 35 years eaarlier.

 “It’s interesting because we’ve been so focused on making the next year of the show that this second half of awards season really snuck up on me,” Hawley told The Hollywood Reporter on Thursday morning, shortly after his series received four nominations.
 “To now live with these shows more than the hour a week they’re on, sometimes obsessively, it keeps things alive.
 It’s also a whole other component of what it means to make movies and television these days.
 To some extent, you want to control the information that gets out.
 Not in the J.J.
 Abrams mystery-box way, but I don’t want to spoil the viewers that don’t want to know, because there are a lot of those as well.”

 Fargo’s Globes nominations (and SAG nomination and AFI award) come just as the pieces are falling into place for the sophomore run.
 Hawley, who already detailed that the series would visit the 1979 Sioux Falls incident involving a young Lou Solverson (originally played by Keith Carradine), found two key castmembers just this week.
 Kirsten Dunst and Jesse Plemons will play married couple Peggy and Ed Blomquist.